GIScience/gis-training-resource-center/content/Modul_5/en_qgis_non_spatial_tools_ex1.md

 width: 80%
 name: per_direct_affected
 ---
-Screenshot of the calculation of the proportion of the directly affected population relative to the total population within each region.
+Calculation of the proportion of the directly affected population relative to the total population within each region.
 ```
 :::

 ::::

-6. Select a color scheme using the `Symbology` to visualize the share of people directly affected in the different regions (Hint: `Categorized`).
+6. Select a colour scheme using the `Symbology` to visualise the share of people directly affected in the different regions (Hint: `Categorized`).
-    - Play around with different modes to find a useful color/categorization scheme for the visualization.
+    - Play around with different modes to find a useful colour/categorisation scheme for the visualisation.
     - Which regions are more and which are less directly affected?
 Are there any data gaps?

 7. Export the map as a png (Hint: `Project, Import/Export, Export map to Image`).

-8. Repeat the previous steps, but this time visualize the indirectly affected people in each region (Hint: `Categorized`, column `Indirectly affected`).
+8. Repeat the previous steps, but this time visualise the indirectly affected people in each region (Hint: `Categorized`, column `Indirectly affected`).

 9. What differences can be observed between the regions directly affected and those indirectly affected?